-I don’t know if you agree with me but I find this picture very interesting with the angles made off of pull-off area and road lines with giant 18 wheelers truck framed inside.
+I don't know if you agree with me or not but I find this picture very interesting with the angles created by pull-off area and road lines with giant 18 wheeler truck framed inside.
 Whenever I see this photo, I feel like I am still there trying to think of another way to capture this beautiful sunset.